Residence permits for migrants in the Netherlands

 Regarding the EU Blue Card and the highly skilled migrant programme, there are no requirements about the employee’s type of job.
 The ICT permit, however, requires that the transferring employee must have a manager, specialist or trainee position.

 All three schemes have certain salary requirements.
-The gross monthly salary thresholds are as follows:
+The salary requirements for 2018 are as follows:

 - Highly skilled migrant permit (excluding the 8% holiday allowance):